raystef66/install_docs/11/alioth.md

 ### First time installation (clean flash):

 * Backup your data to PC, OTG flash drive
-* Make use of [preferred recovery](https://sourceforge.net/projects/recovery-for-xiaomi-devices/files/alioth/) (I'm using OFox)
+* Make use of recovery (from download page, firmware button - I'm using OFox)
 * Boot recovery
 * Flash OS1.0.2.0.TKHMIXM (skip if you are already on this version)
 * Flash crDroid 11.x (toggle auto flash twrp)